yehia67/documentation/wallets/0.1/hub/how-to-guides/get-started-with-the-grpc-api.md

 }
 ```

-If you look at the deposit address history in a Tangle explorer such as [thetangle.org](https://thetangle.org/), you will see that Hub moved the funds away from the deposit address and into a another address (Hub owner's address where funds are aggregated until a user requests a withdrawal).
+If you look at the deposit address history in a Tangle explorer such as [thetangle.org](https://thetangle.org/), you will see that Hub moved the funds away from the deposit address and into another address (Hub owner's address where funds are aggregated until a user requests a withdrawal).
 This process is called a [sweep](../concepts/sweeps.md).

 6. Press **Ctrl**+**C** twice to stop the gRPC client